What is LinkedIn prospecting?

 The contact enrichment need: Building multi-threaded outreach across a buying committee needs complete contact data beyond what LinkedIn shows.

-Tool categories include:
+Tool categories at a glance

-How to automate LinkedIn prospecting
+How to automate LinkedIn prospecting safely

 LinkedIn's terms of service restrict certain automation.
 Understanding what you can and cannot automate protects your account.